Health & Safety

 Illness: Just as with children going to school, dogs that play and stay together run the risk of catching a contagious illness from other dogs.
 While the Bordetella Vaccine (aka Canine Cough) does help lower the changes of getting this respiratory illness, no vaccine is 100% effective.
 In addition to requiring the vaccine we also have a rigorous cleaning schedule and vet grade HVAC system with UV lights built in to help decrease airborne germs.

 Some dogs are at higher risk such as the elderly or those with medical conditions and you should consult your vet before considering daycare or boarding.

-If your dog is injured or ill we will contact you and take them to the vet.
+If your dog is injured or ill we will contact you and take them to the vet if necessary.

 You alone must decide if the risk of possible injury or virus is worth the reward and benefit of socialization and allowing your pet(s) to play with dogs.
 If, as a pet Owner, this makes you uncomfortable, then socialized play care for your pet(s) may not be the best option for you.